3D Metrology Meets Its Match In 3D Chips And Packages

 With the move to 3D structures, high-voltage CD-SEMs were introduced to measure height dimensions in very deep structures.
 To image trench bottoms, the detector captures the signal from back-scattered electrons (rather than secondary electrons) to measure pattern depth in the z direction.

 Another change that CD-SEM manufacturers have made helps improve the resolution of the tool with respect to feature size it is measuring.
 Uncertainty in CD-SEM measurements is ruled by the spot size of the electron beam, which is 1nm.
 [1] It was 1nm when feature sizes were 20nm, and it’s still 1nm with some critical features approaching 15nm.
 As a percentage, uncertainty in CD-SEM images is growing as features shrink.
-One way to overcome this uncertainty is to increase the spot size of the e-beam and increase the field of view (FOV), which processes more data per beam for so-called “massive metrology averaging” without decreasing throughput.
+One way to overcome this uncertainty is to increase the spot size of the e-beam and increase the field of view (FOV), which processes more data per beam in a so-called “massive metrology averaging” approach that does not sacrifice throughput.
 ASML, Hitachi High Tech, and others offer these massive metrology tools.

 X-ray fluorescence, meanwhile, is emerging as a potential inline metrology tool for measuring the cavity formed after SiGe selective etching in the SiGe/Si superlattice for gate-all-around transistors.
 Bruker and imec recently showed that micro hard XRF provided cavity depth values in agreement with TEM data.
 [3] A critical advantage to µHXRF is the high energy of incoming and emitted X-rays, which simplifies SiGe volume extraction without a complex model or correlation to other geometrical parameters in the GAA device.